Writing your first CLI app

 dart hello.dart

-Now lets do someting useful.
+Now let's do someting useful.

 username: auser